NewSchools Venture Fund

 Grant in 2017

-AppleTree Institute for Education Innovation is an educational organization based in Washington, D.C., founded in 1996.
-It operates seven public charter preschool campuses, which serve as models for effective teaching and learning.
-The institute combines its educational efforts with a research and development component aimed at enhancing instructional quality.
-AppleTree's innovative program is built on four core components: a focus on instructional quality, a standards-based curriculum, quality classroom environments, and a commitment to utilizing data to inform practices.
-This holistic approach aims to improve early childhood education and foster positive outcomes for young learners.
+AppleTree Institute for Education Innovation is an educational institution based in Washington, D.C., founded in 1996.
+It operates seven public charter preschool campuses that serve as models for effective teaching and learning.
+The institute emphasizes instructional quality, a standards-based curriculum, quality classroom environments, and a commitment to data-driven decision-making.
+In addition to its preschool operations, AppleTree includes a research and development component aimed at enhancing educational practices.
+Through its innovative approach, AppleTree seeks to improve early childhood education and foster positive outcomes for children.

 Teachley